eToro Cryptocurrency Trading & CFDs

 You can now exchange your funds for Ether.
 On easier-to-use exchanges, this is as easy as entering the amount you want to purchase and clicking “buy.”
 If you like you can now withdraw your Ether to your personal wallet.

 This is our quick guide to just one way to buy ETH.
 Compare some other options in the table below.

 Ether is the native token of Ethereum, a smart contracts platform which developers can use to build and deploy decentralised applications.
 However, despite this fact, it’s quite common to see the platform’s currency also referred to as Ethereum across crypto exchanges and online.

 If you’re new to the world of cryptocurrency, you’ll most likely find that buying ETH direct with EUR is the easiest option.
-However, we’ve also included instructions on how to buy ETH using another cryptocurrency (in this case bitcoin) if that is your preferred approach.
+However, we’ve also included instructions on how to buy ETH in Ireland using another cryptocurrency (in this case Bitcoin) if that is your preferred approach.

 For this example, we’ll show you how to buy ETH with EUR on Uphold.

 Step 1.
 Register for an account with Uphold